How do you bake a cake?

 However, early on he's also positioned as the "master of none", unofficially filling the positions of Shipwright, etc. until they can find those who can specialize in these roles.

-Now, I said earlier that it's extremely debatable which character is the "first mate" or the "best friend" in One Piece, most fans assume that it should be Zoro, but I get the feeling that the author would have chosen Usopp.
+Now, I implied earlier that it's extremely debatable which character is the "first mate" or the "best friend" in One Piece, most fans assume that it should be Zoro, but I get the feeling that the author would have chosen Usopp.

 The reason I say this is because Usopp gets what I felt was missing from Luffy's character, which is thought bubbles.
 A lot of thought bubbles, actually.